regiewby/technical-test-mamikost/README.md

 ## How to Run
-1. Clone this project by running this url on your terminal
+1. Clone this project from branch Master by running this url on your terminal
     ````
    git clone https://github.com/regiewby/technical-test-mamikost.git
     ````